We’re so pleased that you are going to be joining us on the beach. Here’s a bit of information, so you know what to expect when you arrive:

 Our Beach School practice is inspired by the Forest School philosophy – we just take it out of the woods and on to the beach.
 The ideas behind Forest School come from Scandinavia, where spending time in nature has been an integral part of education since the 1950’s.
 It is based on a desire to provide children with an appreciation of the environment around them, to encourage responsibility for nature conservation in later life and to provide child-led learning that encourages, amongst others, independence, confidence and self-esteem.
-So at Little Gulls, we’re here to help you explore our amazing coasts, provide some ideas of how you can be creative with natural materials and, most importantly just play and have lots of fun!
+So at Holdfast, we’re here to help you explore our amazing coasts, provide some ideas of how you can be creative with natural materials and, most importantly just play and have lots of fun!

 We just have a few simple rules to keep everyone safe and happy…

 Treat everyone equally: We treat each everyone equally and fairly, with respect and understanding, regardless of age, individual personalities, culture, interests, needs and abilities.

 Follow children’s lead: Everyone is allowed to decide what and when they would like explore.
 We may lead some activities for the children (and grown ups!) to join in if they wish.
 However, these are entirely optional.

 Provide presence: As long as your children can see you, and as long as they know they can reconnect with you when they want to, they will feel safe enough to play and learn.

 These are our Shared Understandings that we will ask you to agree to at the time of booking:

 - A group leader will have training in paediatric first aid, food hygiene and safeguarding, however, the welfare, safety, care and conduct of the child remains the sole responsibility of parents and/or carers at all times and therefore no child should be left unattended at any time.